jbock-java/jbock/README.md

 jbock is a command line parser, similar to [JCommander](https://jcommander.org/) and [picocli](https://github.com/remkop/picocli).
+However it make no use of reflection whatsoever.
 It is an
 [annotation processor](https://openjdk.java.net/groups/compiler/processing-code.html)
 that generates custom parsing code at compile time. jbock requires Java 11.